wormhole-foundation/wormhole-docs/learn/fast-transfers.md

 1. **Initiation** - users initiate a transfer through the Fast Transfers protocol, either via a user interface (UI) or directly on-chain.
 They can choose between a standard transfer, which waits for finality on the sending chain, or a Fast Transfer, which triggers the auction process.
 For Fast Transfers, users specify a maximum fee they are willing to pay and a deadline by which the auction must start.
 This ensures that the process is both cost-effective and timely
 2. **Auction** - the auction begins on the Solana network when a user requests a Fast Tansfer.
 Solvers monitor the network for these requests and initiate an auction by placing an offer to fulfill the transfer at or below the user’s specified maximum fee.
 To start the auction, the solver must transfer the amount of USDC requested by the user (X USDC) plus a small security deposit to the Fast Transfer hub on Solana.
 This deposit acts as a commitment to the process
-3. **Competition** - once the auction is initiated, other solvers can participate by submitting lower bids in a reverse Dutch auction.
+3. **Competition** - once the auction is initiated, other solvers can participate by submitting lower bids in a reverse [Dutch auction](https://en.wikipedia.org/wiki/Dutch_auction){target=\_blank}.
 The goal is to provide end users with the best possible rate.
 If a new solver submits a better offer, the previous solver’s funds (X USDC and the security deposit) are returned, and the new offer takes precedence.
 This competitive process ensures that users receive the best possible transfer rate
 4. **Fulfillment** - the winning solver must complete the transfer within a predefined grace period to earn their fee and security deposit back.
 If they fail to do so, their security deposit may be slashed, and the slashed amount is given to the user as compensation for any delays.
 This incentive mechanism rewards prompt execution.
 Upon successful completion, the Fast Transfer hub sends the X USDC to the user’s destination wallet, and the solver receives their security deposit back along with the fee for the transfer
 5. **Settle auction** - after the user’s original transfer reaches finality on the source chain, the winning solver can use the finalized Wormhole message to settle the auction with the Fast Transfer hub.
 This allows the solver to retrieve the original transfer amount (X USDC) back into their wallet

 In summary, the auction mechanism ensures competitive pricing and efficient execution by leveraging a marketplace of solvers.
 The user benefits from lower costs and faster transfers, while solvers can earn fees by participating in the auction and completing transfers promptly.